Ant reaches agreement with China regulators on overhaul

 The clampdown has fuelled intense speculation over the status of Mr Ma, who co-founded both Ant and Alibaba.
 The e-commerce giant has also faced increased government scrutiny in recent months, becoming the target of an antitrust investigation in December.

 Mr Ma's appearance in a live-streamed video conference in January - after several months out of public view - has helped quell talk of worst-case scenarios for his business empire.
-Still, plenty of uncertainty remains: even after Wednesday's gain, Alibaba's Hong Kong shares are trading about 15 per cent below their record high in October.
+Still, plenty of uncertainty remains.
+BLOOMBERG

 BT is now on Telegram!